Hamilton Road Cemetery, Deal: 1989: The Deal Barracks Bombing

 Both Band Corporal Pavey and Musician Petch died in the explosion, whereas Robert Nolan died on his wounds some twenty-six days later on 18 October 1989.
 Their graves are located are in the area of the cemetery managed by the Commonwealth War Graves Commission in the same section as the majority of the cemetery's World War II casualties, in a place of honour.
 Even today, some twenty-one years after the event, flowers are still to be found on their graves.

 Hamilton Road Cemetery today

 For the last twenty-one years, there have been no new military interments, and today the cemetery is still in use.
 The older public graves, especially those from the 19th century are in an increasingly poor state of repair; many gravestones are wrapped in hazard tape, others tilt at alarming angles, some headstones and crosses lie snapped at their base, and others have been pushed over and lie on the earth in the name of Health and Safety.

-One sturdier grave even sees use as a workbench for contractors cutting tree branches.
+One sturdier gravestone even sees use as a workbench for contractors cutting tree branches.

 Most of the civilian war graves from 1940 to 1945 are in poor repair with a few exceptions, and the inscriptions on these are becoming almost impossible to read.
 There seems little chance that this will change anytime soon.